open-horizon/SDO-support/README.md

    make publish-sdo-owner-services
    ```

-5. On a fully tested release boundary (usually when the 2nd number of the version changes), publish it to docker hub with the `stable` tag:
+5. On a fully tested release boundary (usually when the 2nd number of the version changes), publish it to docker hub with the tag considered stable:

    ```bash
    make promote-sdo-owner-services